 You’ve probably heard of the 12 Chinese zodiac animal signs—rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog and pig—which repeat on a 12-year cycle.
-But did you know there’s a corresponding element that can give us even more information about the year and ourselves?
-For example, 2023 isn’t just the Year of the Rabbit, it’s the Year of the Water Rabbit!
+And Chinese New Year gives us the opportunity to do a deeper dive into astrology: For example, did you know there’s a corresponding element that can give us even more information about the year and ourselves?
+For example, 2024 isn’t just the Year of the Dragon, it’s the Year of the Wood Dragon.
 So what does it mean that 1989 was the Year of the Earth Snake?
 Or that 2002 was the Year of the Fire Horse?
-Let’s take a deep dive into the theories behind the elements, what each of the elements means and how you can discover which one you are!
+Let’s take a deep dive into the theories behind the elements, what each one means and answer the question: "What is my Chinese zodiac element?"

 What’s the Origin of the Chinese Zodiac Elements?